|

 Innovation Program (KIP), Building a

-little over a year, with the first 8-10 months doing research with the
+over a span of time, with the first 8-10 months doing research with the

 acknowledge the support of NVIDIA Corporation